VinGarcia/ksql/README.md

 ### Why KissORM?

+> Note: If you want numbers see our Benchmark section below

 KissORM was created to fill a hole between the complexity we find in the tools I've seen so far, namely: